A Country Boy Can Survive: Cover versions

 Kid Rock recorded a cover of the song, which appeared on the 1993 EP Fire It Up, and as a B-side to his 1993 single "I Am the Bullgod".

-Country music singer Toby Keith covered the song from the television special CMT Giants: Hank Williams Jr.
+Joe Nichols recorded a version on his 2024 album, Honky Tonks & Country Songs.

 Chad Brock version (Y2K version)

 In late 1999, Chad Brock and George Jones collaborated with Williams to record a re-written version of the song with a Y2K theme, with lines such as "If the bank machines crash, we'll be just fine."
 This version peaked at number 30 on the Billboard country charts, and number 75 on the Billboard Hot 100.